-- Increasing sales staff headcount as needed to address our markets. - Aligning our sales group to enhance its industry and geographic focus. - Implementing new sales and marketing campaigns. - Using third party search engine optimization experts to enhance our efforts in that area. - Using third party lead-generation experts to increase our sales staff's exposure to potential purchasers. - Recruiting industry channel partners and enabling them to sell our products through training and orientation programs.
+- Increasing sales staff capacity as needed to address our markets. - Aligning our sales group to enhance its industry and geographic focus. - Implementing new sales and marketing campaigns. - Using third party search engine optimization experts to enhance our efforts in that area. - Using third party lead-generation experts to increase our sales staff's exposure to potential purchasers. - Recruiting industry channel partners and enabling them to sell our products through training and orientation programs.

 As part of growing revenue in total, we are focused on increasing license revenue both in terms of absolute dollars and as a percent of total revenue.
-When we sell our licensed products, we also typically create a recurring revenue stream from M&S since almost all purchasers of our licensed products, particularly EFT, also purchase an M&S contract.
+When we sell our licensed products, we also typically create a recurring revenue stream from M&S since almost all purchasers of our licensed enterprise products also purchase an M&S contract.
 Our M&S contracts are typically for one year with a growing trend toward customers buying two year or three year contracts.
 The customer pays us the M&S fee for the entire term of the agreement at the time the contract begins.
 We recognize that amount as revenue ratably in future periods over the term of the contract.
-We typically experience a high renewal rate for M&S services so long as a customer continues using the licensed product they purchased from us.
+We typically experience a high renewal rate for M&S services for our enterprise products so long as a customer continues using the licensed product they purchased from us.
 As a result, growing license revenue not only contributes to increasing revenue growth at the time the license is sold but also provides a foundation for future recurring revenue as the purchasers of our licensed products renew M&S agreements to support their ongoing product support needs.
-This pattern of activity can create a cumulative effect for M&S renewals as a result of the cumulative number of licensed software installations sold over multiple years that create M&S renewals in any single year predictably (and in line with our expectations) exceeding the number of new software licenses we sell in a single year.
-We expect this cumulative effect to continue to grow if we continue to increase software license revenue in future periods.
+This pattern of activity can create a cumulative effect for M&S renewals as a result of the cumulative number of licensed software licenses we sell in a single year.
+We expect this cumulative effect to continue to grow if we continue to increase enterprise software license revenue in future periods.

-For more information, see Comparison of the Statement of Operations for the Three Months Ended June 30, 2015 and 2014 and Comparison of the Statement of Operations for the Six Months Ended June 30, 2015 and 2014.
+For more information, see Comparison of the Statement of Operations for the Three Months Ended September 30, 2015 and 2014 and Comparison of the Statement of Operations for the Nine Months Ended September 30, 2015 and 2014.